panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Privileges:
 ============

-.. note:: The instructions in this section are applicable to the **Windows Server 2012 R2**  QCOW Image only.
-The image used in this lab have been configured in the QCOW image and prepped in the Blueprint.
+.. note:: The instructions in this section are applicable to the karan servder.

 To assign the correct privileges, please follow the steps below: